anasoid/jmc.anasoid.org/website/docs/users/Wrapper.md

 ### childs (AKA children)

-Childs attrbutes contain the list of children of testElement they are equivalent the children nodes in GUI. addChild/addChilds are not available but depends of node type the correct method is available :
+Childs attribute contain the list of children of testElement they are equivalent the children nodes in GUI. addChild/addChilds are not available but depends of node type the correct method is available :

 | Methods                           | Available for                      |